bepitulaz/bepitulaz/README.md

 #### 🔭 My products

-- [Nanas Sound](https://www.nanassound.com) I design and manufacture hardware and software for modular synthesizer under this brand.
+- [Nanas Sound](https://www.nanassound.com) I design and manufacture hardware and software for modular synthesizer and MIDI controller under this brand.
 - [Tania](https://usetania.org) an open source farm management software.
 - [Sõnastik](https://www.sonastik.ee) a browser extension to assist you learning the Estonian language.